Sky News: Establishment and early years

 On 8 June 1988, Rupert Murdoch announced in a speech to the British Academy of Film and Television Arts plans to start a new television news service.
 Sky News started broadcasting at 6 pm on 5 February 1989.

 In the early days, the channel operated on a £40 million budget (plus £10 million share of overheads), which led Sam Chisholm, chief executive of the newly merged BSkyB, to suggest to Murdoch that the station be closed, but Murdoch was "pleased with its achievements ... there were overriding reasons of prestige and politics for keeping it ... the final hurdle of the Broadcasting Bill had still to be overcome and the case for the acceptability of Sky would collapse if suddenly there was no news channel."
 Former Home Secretary William Whitelaw said in the House of Lords in 1990 that Sky News had "a very high reputation ...
-I admire it, as do many other people, it will certainly waken up both the BBC and ITN and ensure that they compete with what is a very important news service".
+I admire it, as do many other people, it will certainly waken up both the BBC and ITN and ensure that they compete with what is a very important news service" Hansard October 1990.
 The channel has never been run for a profit, and has considered using ITN to supplement the service.

 By March 1992, Sky News' parent company turned from loss to profit.

 Sky News was the UK's first 24-hour news channel, broadcast on Astra 1A.
 It had no local competition until November 1997, when BBC News launched a new 24-hour channel, BBC News 24, now known simply as BBC News.
 In September 1999, the European Commission ruled against a Sky News complaint, which argued that the publicly funded BBC News 24 was unfair and illegal under EU law.
 The EC ruled that the television licence fee should be considered state aid (within the meaning of Article 87), but that the BBC's public service remit justified the channel.